tarakc02/tarakc02.github.io/dot-density/index.md

 distortions inherent in choropleths.
-Several recent tools in R, in particular the `tidycensus` (for demographic data), `tigris` (for spatial shape files), and `sf` (for manipulating geospatial data) pacakges.
+Several recent tools in R, in particular the `tidycensus` (for demographic data), `tigris` (for spatial shape files), and `sf` (for manipulating geospatial data) packages, make it much easier to create these maps.
 What follows is a short tutorial on creating a dot-density map, using as an example the distribution of educational attainment in Alameda County, CA.

 Acquiring the data
 ------------------